 Academic Accommodation Plans are prepared in accordance with the Accessibility for Ontarians with Disabilities Act (AODA) and the Ontario Human Rights Code.

 Students must self-identify with Accessibility Services and submit their documentation.
 The student and counsellor then meet to develop the Accommodation Plan which outlines the in-class, instructional, testing, and out-of-class accommodations to be provided by faculty and staff.
 If adjustments to the Plan or clarification regarding any accommodation are required, the student must arrange a meeting with the counsellor to discuss the Plan and its implementation.

+Students may receive additional time for tests, quiet room, or use of assistive techology during tests.
 Accommodated testing takes place in the Testing Lab in Student Services.
 Students write tests on the same day and time as the rest of the class.
-In order to be guaranteed the accommodated testing time, e.g. 1.5 times, it may be necessary for the student to begin their test earlier.
+To be guaranteed the accommodated testing time, e.g., 1.5 times, it may be necessary for the student to begin their test earlier.

 Although tests are usually written in the Student Services Testing Lab, students have the right to choose to write a test in the classroom instead, however, extra time can only be guaranteed if writing in Student Services.

-Many students require a reduced course load in order to be successful in their program.
+Many students require a reduced course load to be successful in their program.
 This means that the number of courses in which the student is registered in a semester is less than a full load.
 It does not mean that the student will do less work/assignments/evaluations within each course.
-Students must complete all program courses and requirement in order to graduate.
+Students must complete all program courses and requirements to graduate.